SeedTactics/fms-insight/docs/client-station-monitor.md

 magnifying glass button on the toolbar.
 In the dialog, a variety of actions can be taken for the specific material.

+Finally, the lower-right hand corner of the screen contains a brown circular button which when clicked will open all load instructions for all material currently being loaded or unloaded.
+Alternatively, in the material dialog, the Instructions button can be clicked to open the instructions for only a single piece of material.

 ## Queues

 ![Screenshot of Queues Screen](screenshots/insight-queues.png)

 The queues screen shows the material currently inside one or more queues.
 On the top toolbar, one or more queues can be selected and the virtual whiteboard regions for the selected queues are then displayed.
-The queue screen allows the operator to edit the material in the queue.
-To add new material to the queue, click the plus icon button in the top-right of the queue virtual whiteboard region.
+The material in the queue can be re-ordered by clicking and dragging on the 6-dot icon on the left of each piece of material.
+Depending on the configuration and which specific queue is selected, material can be added to a queue by clickong the plus icon in the top-right corner.

+On raw material queues, the list of in-process jobs and/or unfilled workorders will be displayed in a table.
+This table can be used by the operators to decide which material to run next.

 ![Screenshot of Queue Material Dialog](screenshots/insight-queue-details.png)

 By clicking or tapping on a material sticky note, a dialog will open with details about the specific piece of material.
 The dialog will have a variety of actions for the specific material.
 An attached [barcode scanner](client-scanners.md) can also be used to open the material dialog.

 ## Inspection